AnnabelYates/America-s-National-Parks-An-Idyllic-Vacation/README.md

 With Google Slides, I designed a presentation called [America's National Parks: An Idyllic Vacation](https://docs.google.com/presentation/d/1dMRTdIXtv-Iloh_git2qUsrhX4VyMbCXFcrE77FIm3w/edit?usp=sharing) to share my major findings and travel recommendations.

 ## Executive Summary:

+A client for a travel agency wants to vacation at a national park in the United states.
+The client is particularly safety conscious and prefers to travel to locations that are quiet and are not typical major travel destinations.
+Travel distance to the national park and cost are not a concern for the client, so even remote locations are being considered for this trip.

+The client is asking for the travel agency’s top 3 recommendations for national parks in the United States of America based on their criteria of safest and least popular places.
+They would also like lists of the top 5 most dangerous and the top 5 most popular national parks, so they can avoid these locations in future travels.

 I presented the following travel recommendations to the client: